fmafjrv103/Obsidian-College/Learning Conceptually.md

 	- If it seem to hard move on and once you gather more information, go back to it and more than likely will be easier.
 	>_”Learning the easier things will make the hard things click”_ – Cajun Koi Academy
 # Learn Like a Hunter
+Become curious about the topic, make yourself fascinated with the working of the topics and get interested about learning them.
+By getting interested, you’re using the best thing about humans to help you, curiosity.
+When you’re curious about a topic of interest, you will naturally want to learn more.
+So, by using curiosity, you will be the “hunter” of knowledge about the topic, learning almost everything there is about that purticular

 ---